microsoft/commercial-marketplace-offer-deploy/README.md

 ## Walkthrough

+You have two options:
+*  Our [getting started](docs/getting-started.md) guide to walk through a "hello-world" example.
-There is a Jupyter notebook that contains a walkthrough of the packaging process for MODM located [here](./docs/notebooks/package-terraform-solution.ipynb).
+*  Jupyter notebook that contains a walkthrough of the packaging process for MODM located [here](./docs/notebooks/package-terraform-solution.ipynb).
 To execute the the walkthrough, you will need to install the following pre-requisites:

 - [Python version 3.10 or higher](https://www.python.org/downloads)
 - [Jupyter Notebooks](https://jupyter.org/install)